chef/chef-web-docs/chef_master/source/data_retention_chef_automate.rst

 Evasive Maneuvers
 =====================================================

 In addition to allowing you to manage your own data retention requirements, Reaper ensures Chef Automate does not degrade or become unavailable because of disk space consumption issues.
-Retention periods are not foolproof; changes to the infrastructure or operation of Chef Automate, such as adding a large number of nodes to the infrastructure, or increasing the converge rate, can cause a sudden increase in disk space utilization for which the retention period would not delete enough data.
+Retention periods are not foolproof; changes to the infrastructure or operation of Chef Automate, such as adding a large number of nodes or increasing the converge rate, can cause a sudden increase in disk space utilization for which the retention period would not delete enough data.

 To address this issue, Reaper includes the ability to more aggressively remove older Chef Automate indices if the available free space on any Elasticsearch nodes falls below a user-configurable threshold.
 If your Elasticsearch nodes are configured with multiple volumes, Reaper will take action when **any** of the volumes are below the free space threshold.